 Another lesser-known health benefit of proper calcium consumption has to do with our cardiovascular system, specifically blood clotting and muscle function.

-While the process of blood clotting is incredibly complex involving a variety of chemicals, minerals, and vitamins, — such as vitamin D and K — researchers have found that calcium is definitely one of the most important minerals to make the entire process a success.
+While the process of blood clotting is incredibly complex involving a variety of chemicals, minerals, and vitamins — such as vitamin D and K — researchers have found that calcium is one of the most important minerals to make the entire process a success.

 Along with these mainstay health benefits of calcium consumption, there are a few health benefits that most people aren’t aware of that are linked to the proper consumption of calcium.
 These include lower blood pressure in young people and pregnant women, improved cholesterol values, and a lower risk of certain types of colorectal tumors.

 Now that we know what adequate calcium intake looks like, what about a calcium deficiency?
 Recognizing the signs and symptoms of a calcium deficiency — also called hypocalcemia — may be more important than recognizing the health benefits, especially for plant-based eaters.
 Understanding what to look out for is a key step in making sure you’re getting enough calcium every day from those plant-based foods!